ameyanatu/compare-screenshots/README.md

 #### How to use this library:

-1. Download compare-screenshots.py from this repository
+1. Download 'compare-screenshots.py' from this repository
-2. Copy compare-screenshots.py file to your Robot Framework project.
+2. Copy 'compare-screenshots.py' file to your Robot Framework project.
-3. Then simply use it in your Robot file and use "compare screenshots" keyword.
+3. Then simply use it in your Robot file and use 'compare screenshots' keyword.

 #### Credits: